ZABarton/phase-0/week-2/imgs/design-reflection.md

 The six phases of web design are as follows:

-**1. Information Gathering  **
+1. Information Gathering
-	Understanding the purpose of your website, considering the audience you are trying to target, and the end goal you are trying to achieve.
+	*Understanding the purpose of your website, considering the audience you are trying to target, and the end goal you are trying to achieve.*
-**2. Planning  **
+2. Planning
-	Building a site map to understand the basic skeleton your website will follow.
+	*Building a site map to understand the basic skeleton your website will follow.*
-**3. Design  **
+3. Design
-	Creating the look and feel of the website by using layouts, colors, and fonts to build a strong identity.
+	*Creating the look and feel of the website by using layouts, colors, and fonts to build a strong identity.*
-**4. Development  **
+4. Development
-	Turning the graphic elements from the design phase into a functional website by adding code and content management systems.
+	*Turning the graphic elements from the design phase into a functional website by adding code and content management systems.*
-**5. Testing and Delivery  **
+5. Testing and Delivery
-	Ensuring that the website meets the latest standards for web development, checking the code for validation to these standards, and optimizing the site for search engines.
-The files are then transferred to the client's server.
+	*Ensuring that the website meets the latest standards for web development, checking the code for validation to these standards, and optimizing the site for search engines.
+The files are then transferred to the client's server.*
-**6. Maintenance  **
+6. Maintenance
-	The continual update of the site over time to keep information and content up-to-date.
+	*The continual update of the site over time to keep information and content up-to-date.*

 ## What is your site's primary goal or purpose?
 What kind of content will your site feature?